Dedicated to the preservation of our photographic heritage

 He also photographed many of the Shipwrecks on the Monterey Bay area.

-Holdings: over 422 images 5x7 glass negatives, real photo postcards and original prints, an onging collection.
+Holdings: over 456 images by L.S.
+Slevin 5x7 glass negatives, real-photo postcards and original prints, an ongoing collection.

-from 1907 to 1945, and did all kinds of photographic work, from making real photo
+He was active from 1907 to the early 1940's, and did all kinds of photographic work, from making real photo

 postcards to making long panoramic views around the Monterey Peninsula.